Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 Part 2: The Principles Behind Effective Home Workouts

 Your body adapts to stress.
-If you do 10 push-ups every day for a month, your body stops changing after week 2 because it's adapted.
+If you do 10 push-ups every day for a month, your body stops changing after week 2 because it has adapted.
 You must continuously increase the challenge.

 Ways to progress at home: